How to install solar on your house

 Generating your own power is powerful.
 By going solar, you can help reduce greenhouse gas emissions and save money on your ever-increasing electricity bills.

-The federal government’s national energy guarantee might be off the table, but that doesn’t mean we have to slow down at a city level.
 By 2060, 80% of all people will call a city home.
 With such a dramatic concentration of people, city dwellers are crucial in confronting climate change.

 Installing solar on your house is the most affordable it’s ever been.
 As a rough guide, getting solar up and running on your roof can cost anywhere from $1,000 to $2,000 per kilowatt (kW) installed.

 The upfront cost depends on government rebates and schemes, the type and amount of panels and the type and size of your inverter.
 Your installation and monitoring costs also add to the bill.